NolanWong/Digital-history-Notebook/README.md

 Finally, use git pull to get your peer's feedback.
 Report Status:
 5.1: What did git status tell you after you ran git fetch?
-Answer:
+Answer:  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md

-5.2: What command did you use to merge your peer's changes into your local notebook?
+no changes added to commit (use "git add" and/or "git commit -a") 5.2: What command did you use to merge your peer's changes into your local notebook?
-Answer:
+Answer:git pull
 Assignment 6: The Web's Inventor
 With the internet's timeline now in your notebook, let's document one of its key figures.
 Instructions:
 On your local machine, create a new file named tim-berners-lee.md.
 In this file, research and write a short paragraph about his role in creating the World Wide Web.
 In this README.md file, add a hyperlink to this new file.
-The link should be named "Tim Berners-Lee".
+The link should be named "[Tim Berners-Lee](./tim-berners-lee.md)".
 Use git add . to stage the new file and the updated README.md.
 Use git commit -m "Added Tim Berners-Lee" to save these changes.
 Use git push to publish this final piece of research.
 Report Status:
 6.1: What was your commit message for this assignment?
-Answer:
+Answer:Added Tim Berners-Lee
 6.2: What command did you use to publish your work?
-Answer:
+Answer:git push
 Assignment 7: Final Edits
 As a final step, you realize your notebook could use a concluding thought.
 You will add this directly on GitHub.
 Instructions: